-Enable Mod_Expires On Your Website To Cache Your Files For Speed
+How To Enable mod_expires To Cache Your Website Files For Speed?

-Mod_Expires is not enabled at the global level so you will need to enable it in your .htaccess file which is present in your website’s root directory, sometimes hidden and can be viewed by changing the view option from the top right corner of cPanel’s file manager.
+If Mod_Expires is not enabled you will need to enable it in your .htaccess file which is present in your website’s root directory, sometimes hidden and can be viewed by changing the view option from the top right corner of cPanel’s file manager.
 You can enable it on a per-directory basis and it applies recursively.

-SANGKRIT.net’s environment uses the vendor-provided code from Apache for mod_expires.
-Current Apache HTTPD documentation is accurate for using .htaccess files with SANGKRIT.net’s hosting accounts.
+Sangkrit.net uses the vendor-provided code from Apache mod_expires.
+Apache HTTPD documentation is accurate for using .htaccess files on your hosting account.

 # Activate mod_expires for this directory